COINtoolbox/Galaxies_INLA/README.md

 We present here:

 - A tutorial to run [R-INLA](http://www.r-inla.org/) on galaxy maps,
--  A full catalog of INLA reconstruted mpas of mass, metallicity, age and extinction obtained with [STARLIGHT](http://www.starlight.ufsc.br/) from the [CALIFA](http://califa.caha.es/) and [PISCO](http://adsabs.harvard.edu/abs/2018arXiv180201589G) surveys.
+-  A full catalog of INLA reconstruted maps of mass, metallicity, age and extinction obtained with [STARLIGHT](http://www.starlight.ufsc.br/) from the [CALIFA](http://califa.caha.es/) and [PISCO](http://adsabs.harvard.edu/abs/2018arXiv180201589G) surveys.

 ### *Code snipppet to reproduce the spatial maps*